-3.7 Citizenship and Immigration Board
+41 Citizenship and Immigration Board

-An Act of Parliament must provide for the establishment of a Citizenship and Immigration Board consisting of a chairperson and at least two other members, appointed by the President, to be responsible for-
+An Act of Parliament must provide for the establishment of a Citizenship and Immigration Board consisting of a chairperson and at least two other members, appointed by the President, to be responsible for--

-- (a) granting and revoking citizenship by registration; - (b) permitting persons, other than citizens, to reside and work in Zimbabwe, and fixing the terms and conditions under which they may so reside and work;

-(c) exercising any other functions that may be conferred or imposed on the Board by or under an Act of Parliament.
+- (a) granting and revoking citizenship by registration; - (b) permitting persons, other than citizens, to reside and work in Zimbabwe, and fixing the terms and conditions under which they may so reside and work; and - (c) exercising any other functions that may be conferred or imposed on the Board by or under an Act of Parliament.

-3.8 Powers of Parliament in regard to citizenship
+42 Powers of Parliament in regard to citizenship

-An Act of Parliament may make provision, consistent with this Chapter, for-
+An Act of Parliament may make provision, consistent with this Chapter, for--

-- (a) procedures by which Zimbabwean citizenship by registration may be acquired; - (b) the voluntary renunciation of Zimbabwean citizenship; - (c) procedures for the revocation of Zimbabwean citizenship by registration; - (d) the restoration of Zimbabwean citizenship; - (e) the prohibition or permitting of dual citizenship in respect of citizens by descent or registration; and - (f) generally giving effect to this Chapter.
+- (a) procedures by which Zimbabwean citizenship by registration may be acquired; - (b) the voluntary renunciation of Zimbabwean citizenship; - (c) procedures for the revocation of Zimbabwean citizenship by registration; - (d) the restoration of Zimbabwean citizenship; - (e) the prohibition of dual citizenship in respect of citizens by descent or registration; and - (f) generally giving effect to this Chapter.

-3.9 Continuation and restoration of previous citizenship
+43 Continuation and restoration of previous citizenship

-- (1) Every person who, immediately before the effective date, was a Zimbabwean citizen continues to be a citizen of Zimbabwe after that date. - (2) Every person who was born in Zimbabwe before the effective date is a citizen of Zimbabwe by birth if- - (a) one or both of his or her parents was a citizen of a country which became a member of the Southern African Development Community established by the treaty signed at Windhoek in the Republic of Namibia on the 17th August, 1992; and - (b) he or she was ordinarily resident in Zimbabwe on the effective date.
+Every person who, immediately before the effective date, was a Zimbabwean citizen continues to be a Zimbabwean citizen after that date.

+Every person who was born in Zimbabwe before the effective date is a Zimbabwean citizen by birth if--

+- (a) one or both of his or her parents was a citizen of a country which became a member of the Southern African Development Community established by the treaty signed at Windhoek in the Republic of Namibia on the 17th August, 1992; and - (b) he or she was ordinarily resident in Zimbabwe on the effective date.

-DECLARATION OF RIGHTS
+CHAPTER 4 DECLARATION OF RIGHTS

-APPLICATION AND INTERPRETATION OF CHAPTER 4
+PART 1 APPLICATION AND INTERPRETATION OF CHAPTER 4

-4.1 Duty to respect fundamental human rights
+44 Duty to respect fundamental human rights and freedoms